Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: More Experimental Results

 \subsection{Additional analysis for supplemented specifications.}

-As shown in Figure~\ref{fig:spe_od}, using OD‑Class, we visualize the OD distributions of lens‑source samples generated by EAOD under the baseline specifications, with aspheric surface added, and with both aspheric surface (A.S.) and image plane perturbation (I.P.P.) added.
-The results are consistent with our motivation for introducing these factors, namely that both specifications lead the optimized lenses to exhibit new OD patterns.
-Specifically, adding A.S. yields more samples with severe OD because the increased number of optimization parameters makes optimization more difficult, while adding image‑plane perturbations yields more OD‑Class ``2'' and ``3'' samples because shifting the image plane position changes the in‑focus field.
+As shown in Figure~\ref{fig:spe_od}, using Spatial‑Class, we visualize the optical degradation distributions of lens‑source samples generated by EAOD under the baseline specifications, with aspheric surface added, and with both aspheric surface (A.S.) and image plane perturbation (I.P.P.) added.
+The results are consistent with our motivation for introducing these factors, namely that both specifications lead the optimized lenses to exhibit new optical degradation patterns.
+Specifically, adding A.S. yields more samples with severe optical degradation because the increased number of optimization parameters makes optimization more difficult, while adding image‑plane perturbations yields more Spatial‑Class ``2'' and ``3'' samples because shifting the image plane position changes the in‑focus field.